Location: Echo Lake, Yukon

 Information: In 2018, Solvest began construction on the Old Crow Solar Array for the Vuntut Gwitchin in Old Crow, Yukon.
 This system offsets 24% of the community's annual energy requirements and from the months of March to November the array has the ability to shut off the diesel generators that have been powering the community since the 60s.
 This system shows the importance of private companies, utility, First Nations, and Governments working collaboratively to create a renewable energy system that will benefit the community for decades.
 This is the first utility-scale solar installation in northern Canada and the first solar-diesel microgrid of significant size in a remote community.
 It was awarded the Award of Excellence in the 2019 Canadian Consulting Engineering Awards, in Ottawa.
 The array displaces 195,000 liters of diesel annually.

-Information: This bifacial array constructed in 2017.
-It was built with 48, 325W solar modules.
-The benefit of a bifacial panel is that you can have solar gain from both sides of the panel.
+Information: The benefit of a bifacial panel is that you can have solar gain from both sides of the panel.
 Bi-facials are becoming more popular for ground mount systems, as well as being used for patios and deck coverage due to their ability to allow light through.
 They work especially well in the winter months when light is reflected off the snow back onto the panel.

 Location: Whitehorse, Yukon